fractalate/phobosdream/README.md

 # Welcome to phobosDREAM's Stream Repository!

-Check out my streams on [Twitch](https://www.twitch.tv/phobosdream).
+Check out my streams on [Twitch](https://www.twitch.tv/phobosdream)! **Note:** I'll be around from time to time, but I'm busiest in the fall so I can't commit to scheduled streams.

 Got a programming or math question?
 [Open an issue](https://github.com/fractalate/phobosdream/issues/new?body=%3CYOUR%20QUESTION%20HERE%3E&labels=question) and I'd be happy to have a look!